How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 Changing careers is the best reason for switching jobs.
 Working at the same place for an extended period can make your job duties and responsibilities feel monotonous.
 This may lead to the desire to change careers.
 It’s a natural part of growing within a position, especially when looking toward developing new skills and expanding one’s knowledge base.
 It could be for passion, search for greater opportunities or even spontaneity.
 Additionally, applying for jobs for freshers can help you get a head start in a new profession.

-Sample Answer Based on Career Change
+Sample Answer Based on Career Change:

 I have been working at my job for about 3 years now, which has indeed been a tremendous experience for me.
 I have learned a lot and developed diverse skills related to my work but I think it’s time for me to try something different.
 I wish to explore unchartered waters with new challenges and I think your company will be a great opportunity for me.